HMojadidi/UFOs/README.md

 ## Summary:

 I found working on this assignment intriguing and it gave me a better understanding of JavaScript and HTML.
-One of the drawbacks was that I believe an average user would not realize that the site has the means to 'refresh' it's table.
+In my opinion, a drawback to the design was that an average user would not realize that the site has the means to 'refresh' the table.
 I would change two items on this webpage to make it more user-friendly.
 First I would change the location of the 'UFO Sightings' button to below the 'Filter Table' button as it it not very obvious to a user.
 Secondly I would make the button stand out more visually as a 'Refresh button' to help the user navigate the site better.